e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Recorded, not built: the sampled-data Dual activation.** The frozen-exact doctrine is consumer-scoped, not a capability wall: today's services differentiate the continuous dynamics with `z` held, for which a frozen discrete output — a ZOH constant with zero partials — is the exact answer, enforced by the type system ([§11.2](#112-the-declaration-inventory)).
+**Recorded, not built: the sampled-data Dual activation.** The frozen-exact doctrine is consumer-scoped, not a capability wall: today's services differentiate the continuous dynamics with the discrete state held, for which a frozen discrete output — a ZOH constant with zero partials — is the exact answer, enforced by the type system ([§11.2](#112-the-declaration-inventory)).
 Stated once, because the question recurs: **the frozen discrete cell is not an AD limitation on the